thisismyrobot/lishi-duplicator/README.md

-# Lishi key duplication grip
+# Falcon - Lishi key duplication grip

 A simple printable gripper for duplicating standard Australian Lockwood 5-pin keys (and others to come) in the Lishi pliers.